elastic/search-ui/packages/react-search-ui/README.md

 [back](#nav)

-If you're not working with an existing component, so you're either building your own component (see [Creating your own components](#customcomponents)) or just wish to do something with Search UI outside of a particular component, then you'll need to know about 2 things: [State](#state) and [Actions](#actions).
+If you're not working with an existing Component, so you're either building your own Component (see [Creating your own Components](#customcomponents)) or just wish to do something with Search UI outside of a particular Component, then you'll need to know about 2 things: [State](#state) and [Actions](#actions).

 - "[State](#state)" - The current state of your application, (so things like the current search term, selected filters, etc.)